egch/azure-az104-flashcards/networking.md

 - You can also peer virtual networks that are located across different subscriptions.

 - The virtual networks can't have overlapping CIDR blocks.

+## DNS

+## Quick topics
+**Virtual Appliance**: Azure network virtual appliance is used in the Azure application to enhance high availability.
+It is used as an advanced level of control over traffic flows, such as when building a demilitarized zone (DMZ) in the cloud.